Certain people in our lives seem to have a way of knowing exactly how to push our buttons.

 Secret #1: NOTHING HAS GONE WRONG HERE

-When a child is back talking, lying or yelling at us, our brains like to tell us that something has gone wrong, which immediately creates a disconnect.
+When someone is back talking, lying or yelling at us, our peacemaker-brains like to tell us that something has gone wrong.
+This immediately creates a disconnect.

 But nothing could be further from the truth.
 Everything is going just right.
-Kids are supposed to do these things sometimes.
+People are supposed to confront us or cause chaos around us sometimes.
 (Gasp!)

 How do we know this?

 Because they do.
 It’s part of their classroom experience.
 They are learning to be humans on this earth.
-And sometimes, talking back, yelling, or lying is part of that learning experience.
+And sometimes, talking back to you, yelling at you, lying or blaming is part of that learning experience.

-Does this mean that we just let them do these things without teaching them?
+Does this mean that we just let them walk all over us?
 Absolutely not.
-It’s always good to teach them about being respectful and responsible.
-But the key here is that you don’t hinge your happiness on whether they get it right away, and you don’t let it mean anything about you or your abilities as a parent.
+It’s always good to set boundaries when appropriate.
+But the key here is that you don’t hinge your happiness on whether they get it right away, and you don’t let it mean anything about you or your worth.

-Our children’s behaviors are not what make us mad or frustrated.
+People's behaviors are not what make us mad or frustrated.
 Our feelings come from our thoughts.
 So it’s our thoughts about, or the meaning that we give the behavior that makes us feel miserable.
-Telling yourself, “Nothing has gone wrong here, and leaning into what is lightens everything up, so we can access more useful emotions, like curiousity or humor.
+Telling yourself, “Nothing has gone wrong here, and leaning into what is lightens everything up, so we can access more useful emotions, like curiosity or humor.

 Secret #2: GET CURIOUS

-Ignoring the behavior may do the trick for the moment, but it doesn’t take care of their need.
+Ignoring them may do the trick for the moment, but it doesn’t take care of their need.
 So it’s going to resurface again eventually.

-And the problem with lecturing, isolating or punishing is that it never teaches anything to someone whose brain is currently operating in fight or flight mode.
+And the problem with getting defensive, lecturing, or punishing them is that it won't change anything.
+Especially because their brain is likely operating in fight or flight mode, not able to think rationally.
 It only makes them feel alienated.
-Think back to the last time you spouted out your expectations to a child.
+Think back to the last time you spouted out your expectations to someone.
 You most likely had very little engagement from them.

-All people, no matter what age or verbal ability, have a voice and want to be heard.
-As parents, our job is to make sure that they learn to use it.
-Teaching them that it’s best to feel their feelings and express them will help them learn that they don’t have to overreact in the future, and will help them grow into more emotionally mature adults.
+All people, no matter what age or ability, have a voice and want to be heard.
+Remember the last time you felt shut down or ignored by someone.
+It feels awful.
+Allowing people to feel their feelings and express them will help them to learn that they don’t have to overreact in the future, and will help them grow into more emotionally mature humans.
+So why not help them with that?

 The phrase, “Tell me more about that” is like magic.
-It doesn’t place judgement or accuse, and it shows genuine interest as a parent for your child AND what's going on for them.
-And IT WORKS.
+It doesn’t place judgement or accuse, and it shows genuine interest in them.
+And it really helps foster connection.

 Secret #3: HE/SHE IS JUST LIKE YOU!